Vyral/base-template/_posts/2020-11-09-buyers-remember-the-3-cs-of-competitive-buying.md

 {% include youtube.html %}

-In a competitive market, there are 3 ‘C’ words you should remember.
+<p style="text-align: center;"><em>In a competitive market, there are 3 ‘C’ words you should remember.</em></p>

-When it comes to competing in our low-inventory market, there are three Cs to remember:&nbsp;&nbsp;
+When it comes to competing in our low-inventory market, there are three Cs to remember:

 **1\.
 Confidence.** Do not be intimidated by the fact that there’s many showings and multiple offers.
 First of all, showings don’t equal offers, and offers don't equal *great* offers.
 Have fun with it, and believe in your chances.
 It’s easy to feel so overwhelmed that you don’t even want to submit an offer at all, but resist that mindset—it’s a one-way ticket to further frustration.
 If you love the house, go for it.
 In one recent instance, my buyer submitted an offer that wasn’t really that much over asking price, but because I had a great relationship with the listing agent and the offer had a few key elements aside from price, it got accepted.